lichess-org/lila-openingexplorer/README.md

 Indexing requests are added to a bounded queue.
 If the queue is full, the indexing request will be ignored.

+Once started, indexing will run until completed, even if all requesters disconnect.

-Indexing requests are also ignored if they are submitted within 60 seconds of the last indexing request for the same player, but it is ok to have multiple concurrent streams watching one indexing process.
+Indexing requests are also ignored if they are submitted within 60 seconds of the last indexing request for the same player, but there can be multiple concurrent streams watching one indexing process.
 Ongoing games are revisited only once every 24 hours.